 Why can't I leave an expiring job open?

-You can but you might not get many candidates applying but we understand some companies prefer to leave some jobs open like this.
+You can — but you might not get many candidates applying.
+We understand some companies prefer to leave jobs open like this.

-Candidates can see the date a job was posted and rarely apply to really old jobs.
-Many job boards and search engines will make old job posts less visible in their platforms.
+Candidates can see the date a job was posted and rarely apply to older jobs.
+Many job boards and search engines also make old job posts less visible on their platforms.

 Does editing the original post reset the posted date?

-No. Edits improve content accuracy but do not change the “posted on” date displayed and used by job boards and search engines.
+No. Edits improve content accuracy but do not change the "posted on" date used by job boards and search engines.

-This will only affect the old jobs but not all your jobs.
+This will only affect the old jobs, not all your jobs.